Ultranet (product)

 The Ultranet was an online learning management system developed for the Victorian Department of Education and Early Childhood Development in Australia to provide extensive services to students, parents and teachers in government schools.
 The Ultranet was built by Australian IT firm CSG and phased into school use between 2006 and 2010.
-Following an audit that found that the Ultranet seriously lacked the features and functionality it was intended to deliver, the Victorian government announced that it would be abandoning support for the system at the end of 2013.
+Following an audit in 2012 that found that the Ultranet seriously lacked the features and functionality it was intended to deliver, the Victorian government announced that it would be abandoning support for the system at the end of 2013.

-The website, when visited, displays a "Goodbye Ultranet" message and the date the site was officially shut down, 19 December 2013.

-Design

-The system is designed to provide: